ahmedfgad/FederatedLearning/TutorialProject/Part4/README.md

 The project has the following files:

 - `server.py`: The server Kivy app.
 It creates a model that is trained on the clients' devices using FL.
-- `client1.py`: The client Kivy app which trains the model sent by the server using just 2 samples of the XOR problem.
+- `client1.py`: A client Kivy app which trains the model sent by the server using just 2 samples of the XOR problem.
 - `client2.py`: Another client Kivy app that trains the server's model using the other 2 samples in the XOR problem.
 - `pygad.py`: The implementation of the `pygad` module in the PyGAD library.
 - `nn.py`: The implementation of the `pygad.nn` module in the PyGAD library which builds artificial neural networks (ANNs).